Setting Instructions for

 - Lifting and rolling of home.

-- While a home is up on a roller system,
+system, should be raised as evenly as possible.)
+While a home is up on

-tires and axles should be left on until the last possible moment (until
+a roller system, tires and axles should be left on until the last possible

-final leveling of home) at which time safety cribbing should be used when
+moment (until final leveling of home) at which time safety cribbing should

-removing tires and axles.
-If tires must be removed to roll the home
+be used when removing tires and axles.
+If tires must be removed to

-sideways, safety cribbing should be used while working underneath the home.
+roll the home sideways, safety cribbing should be used while working

 - Using come-a-longs, the home is then rolled